Adam-Tew/Vulnerable-Web-Application/README.md

 # Vulnerable Web Application

 A deliberately vulnerable web application designed for **educational purposes**, specifically tailored for beginners to practice web application security testing.
 This project was created as part of a student thesis in IT security and penetration testing.
+This web app was made by a beginner in programming and appsec, there's bound to be buggs or programming mistakes, keep this in mind as it's a work in progress.

 ## Implemented Vulnerabilities